-In addition, the Hessian matrix is NOT calculated directly as it would be very expensive in terms of CPU computing time.
-On the contrary, the BFGS formulas (Broyden, Fletcher, Goldfarb, Shanno) allow starting from an initial estimation of H (often the identity matrix) and with the gradient of $f(\mathbf{x})$ they evaluate iteratively $H(\mathbf{x})$ .
+In addition, the Hessian matrix is NOT calculated directly as it would be costly regarding CPU time.

-The solving numerical methods are:
+On the contrary, the BFGS formulas (Broyden, Fletcher, Goldfarb, Shanno) allow starting from an initial estimation of H (often the identity matrix) and with the gradient of f(x) they evaluate iteratively H(x).

-Newton, Newton modified: Levemberg-Marquardt, Gill-Murray.
+The corresponding numerical methods are: Newton, Newton modified: Levemberg-Marquardt, Gill-Murray.